You keep learning, you keep advancing, and you never stop learning, don’t care how great a musician might be, or a singer or artist.

 – Dennis Brown

-Chiang Mai is also replete with restaurants, coffee shops, night markets and bars.
-I lived there for 5 months and visited many of the popular Chiang Mai attractions and found some other hidden gems, some literally hidden, like Wiang Kum Kam, an ancient buried city that was the first capital of the Lanna Kingdom.
+I lived in Chiang Mai for 5 months and visited many of the popular Chiang Mai attractions and found some other hidden gems, some literally hidden, like Wiang Kum Kam, an ancient buried city that was the first capital of the Lanna Kingdom.

 I am sharing with you a few that I never heard another backpacker, tourist or even Thai friend mention to me.
 All of these I accidentally found from a few travel blogs online and one from a local Thai magazine.